PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 share the same two-counter schema; do not migrate shape-reconciliation results in the same checkpoint.
 Continue with coherent commits and pushes only; never create, update, or reopen a pull request.

+## Topology/layout refresh result migration

+The six already-characterized `run_topology_layout_refresh()` results now use the bounded session store rather than unconsumed lowerer locals.
+Their stable phase IDs are:

+- `topology_layout.fallback.post_dynamic_rank1`;
+- `topology_layout.fallback.broadcast`;
+- `topology_layout.primary.absolute_final`;
+- `topology_layout.primary.final_convinteger`;
+- `topology_layout.primary.final_instancenorm`;
+- `topology_layout.primary.final_broadcast`.

+The migration reuses the owner and differential contracts from `5def1684` and `b7fe39e0`, plus the bounded-store contract from `8a3245e3` and `0772d42c`.
+No new characterization commit was needed because both sides of the migration were already fixed.
+Owner calls, guard conditions, predecessor results, logical-layout side effects, cycle handling, and full-layout-map release are unchanged.

+Validation completed sequentially under core-only `uv`:

+- phase store, topology/layout owner, fallback/terminal orchestration, and core
+  diagnostics contracts: `149 passed in 2.97s`;
+- lowerer architecture contracts: `258 passed in 16.74s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No real-model conversion was required for this result-destination-only change.
+On resume, migrate the three remaining single-call observation locals (`_core_cleanup_dynamic_reshape_stats`, `_no_layout_safe_transpose_reduction_stats`, and `_terminal_expand_squeeze_static_shape_stats`) only after confirming that each owner returns integer-only bounded counters.
+Keep fallback/final combined shape-topology results as a separate later family.
+Continue with coherent commits and pushes only; never create, update, or reopen a pull request.